 While exercise alone doesn’t serve as an impenetrable shield against fall illnesses, most health professional acknowledge that regular physical activity substantially contributes to an enhanced sense of well-being and overall health.
 Invariably, improving your well-being bolsters your immunity.
 Additionally, scientists note that exercise plays a pivotal role in various immune-enhancing mechanisms, theorizing that it aids your body in eliminating harmful bacteria and inhibits bacterial growth.
 It’s also a powerful stress-reduction tool.

-To maintain a resilient immune system as the weather cools, you should commit to daily exercise.
+Commit to daily exercise to maintain a resilient immune system as the weather cools.
 Adapt your fitness routine to the changing seasons by transitioning to indoor workouts or modifying outdoor activities to accommodate lower temperatures and wind.

-As Moen suggests, “Since fall tends to be windier, do your best to avoid things that will further stimulate wind, to protect your immune system.
+Clinical Ayurvedic Specialist Elaine Moen suggests, “Since fall tends to be windier, do your best to avoid things that will further stimulate wind to protect your immune system.
 For example, if you cycle outdoors in the summer, switch that to walking instead.”

 6. Develop a Cozy, Stress–Relieving Routine

-As the weather gets colder, seize the opportunity to curate self-care habits you can use to manage and mitigate stress.
+As the weather gets colder, seize the opportunity to cultivate self-care habits that can manage and mitigate stress.

-Farrell notes, “As the hustle and bustle of summer comes to a close, fall is a great time to begin to wind down and prioritize rest.
+Farrell notes, “Fall is a great time to wind down and prioritize rest.
 Taking some time for yourself to relax and recharge can have many benefits for your physical and mental health, including reducing your risk of developing chronic diseases, anxiety, and depression, and improving your mood, cognition, and immune function.”

-Allocate time for your personal interests and moments of tranquility by cultivating a hydrating skincare regimen, taking time to meditate, or cozying up with a book and a cup of tea by the fireplace.
+Allocate time for your interests and moments of tranquility by cultivating a hydrating skincare regimen, meditating, or cozying up with a book and a cup of tea by the fireplace.

 The Bottom Line

-For help transitioning your health routine for fall and setting new goals, book a complimentary consultation with an Arootah health coach today.
+To help transition your health routine for the colder weather, book a complimentary consultation with an Arootah health coach today.
 Together, we’ll chart a course towards your optimal well-being.